Louisburg, Kansas: Area attractions

-The Little Round House
+Little Round House

 The Little Round House was originally an addition to a front porch for a Victorian-style house in the nearby town of Paola, and was called such because it was indeed round in shape.
 Because of increased truck traffic from Missouri on K-68 through town, Louisburg was contacted by the State of Kansas about needing an inspection station.
 As a solution, the Little Round House was moved to Louisburg in the 1930s to serve as a border checkpoint office.
 As years passed, the Little Round House became a home to a variety of small businesses, and had been used as temporary housing during World War II.
 The shape and size aided in it becoming a landmark to Louisburg.
 In 2005, The Little Round House was moved from its original location to the Louisburg City Lake, and has been restored by the community due to its historical value to the town.

 Frontier Military Scenic Byway

-Along the west side of Louisburg and close to U.S. Route 69 runs part of the Frontier Military Scenic Byway, a 168 mi-long route from near Leavenworth, Kansas to the border of Oklahoma.
+Along the west side of Louisburg and close to U.S. Route 69 runs part of the Frontier Military Scenic Byway, a 168 mi-long route from near Leavenworth to the border of Oklahoma.
 The byway closely follows a road originally built between 1838 and 1844 that was used to transport soldiers and supplies from Fort Leavenworth in Kansas to Fort Scott in Kansas and to Fort Gibson in Oklahoma.